![]() |

 It is recommended you test and check your ephemeris file

-using absolute time mode in SCHED before your observation, even if
+using absolute time mode in SCHED

 you intend to use a relative time schedule for the actual observation.